GTO vs Exploitative Poker

 There exists a fundamental golden rule in poker.
 Breaking this rule is never a good idea, although sometimes players are confused by it.

-The Golden Rule“We should never take any line that doesn’t generate the maximum expectation (profit)”.
+The Golden Rule – “We should never take any line that doesn’t generate the maximum expectation (profit)”.

 Sometimes players might imagine that it is ok to take a line that generates a lower (or even negative) expectation provided it “benefits other hands within their range”.
 Unfortunately, this is not how poker works.
 Our goal should always be to play every hand within our range at its maximum expectation.
+So how does this important concept relate to our discussion on GTO vs exploitative strategies?

 Balancing Arbitrarily Doesn’t Maximize EV!